The Prince and the Pauper

 The pauper and Prince Edward as imagined in 1882.

 The Prince and the Pauper is a novel by American author Mark Twain.
 It was first published in 1881 in Canada, before its 1882 publication in the United States.
 The novel represents Twain's first attempt at historical fiction.
-The plot concerns the accession of nine-year-old Edward VI of England in 1547 and his interactions with look-alike Tom Canty, a London pauper who lives with his abusive, alcoholic father.
+The plot concerns the accession of nine-year-old Edward VI to the throne of England in 1547 and his interactions with look-alike Tom Canty, a London pauper who lives with his abusive, alcoholic father.

 Plot

 Tom Canty, the youngest child of a very poor family living in Offal Court, located in London, England, has been abused by his father and his grandmother but is encouraged by the local priest, who taught him to read and write.
 Loitering around the Palace of Westminster gates one day, Tom sees Edward Tudor, the Prince of Wales.
 Coming too close in his intense excitement, he is caught and nearly beaten by the royal guards.
 However, Edward stops them and invites Tom into his palace chamber.
 There, the two boys get to know one another and are fascinated by each other's lives.
 They have an uncanny resemblance to each other and learn they were even born on the same day, so they decide to swap clothes "temporarily".
 Edward hides an item, which the reader later learns is the Great Seal of England, and goes outside to confront the guards who abused Tom; however, dressed as Tom, he is not recognized by the guards, who drive him from the palace.

 Tom, dressed as Edward, tries to cope with court customs and manners after being mistaken for the prince.
 Edward's father, King Henry VIII, his fellow nobles, and the palace staff think the prince has an illness that has caused memory loss and fear he will go mad.
 After King Henry dies, Tom is repeatedly asked about the missing Great Seal of England, but he knows nothing about it.
 However, when Tom is asked to sit in on judgments, his common-sense observations reassure them that his mind is sound.

 Edward eventually finds his way through the streets to the Canty home, where the Canty family believes him to be Tom.
 There, he is subjected to the brutality of Tom's alcoholic father, from whom he manages to escape, and meets Miles Hendon, a soldier and nobleman returning from war.
 Although Miles does not believe Edward's claims to royalty, he humors him and becomes his protector.
-Meanwhile, news reaches them that King Henry has died and Edward has become king.
+Meanwhile, they receive news that King Henry has died and Edward has become king.